-When creating an object, you can set this object CUID with a new method whose signature is:
+When creating an object, you can set this object CUID with a new method the signature of which is as follows:

 <T extends BlItem> T createBlItem(Class<T> type, String name, BlContainer parent, String cuid);

-If you do not pass any string to define a CUID, then a random one is assigned, as it is the case in SAP BI 4.2.
+If you do not pass any string to define a CUID, then a random one is assigned, like in SAP BI 4.2.

 SAP Secure Network Connection is a protocol that secures SAP system accesses.
-It is already supported in previous releases by BusinessObjects BI Platform servers and Universe Design Tool to encrypt communications with SAP BW servers.
+In previous releases, it is already supported by BusinessObjects BI Platform servers and Universe Design Tool to encrypt communications with SAP BW servers.

-In SAP BI 4.3, SNC encryption is also used by Information Design Tool and Web Intelligence Rich Client to connect to SAP BW servers.
-To leverage this capability, SNC must be first configured in the CMC (in Authentication > SNC Settings) and in each machine running these client tools (see SAP Note 2183696).
+In SAP BI 4.3, Information Design Tool and Web Intelligence Rich Client also use SNC encryption to connect to SAP BW servers.
+To leverage this capability, SNC must first be configured in the CMC (in Authentication > SNC Settings) and on each machine running these client tools (see SAP Note 2183696).

-When using SAP BW as a data source, you are no more limited to SAP BEx queries and you can query one of these possible SAP BW Info Providers (Request 138931):
+When using SAP BW as a data source, you are no longer limited to SAP BEx queries and you can query one of the following SAP BW Info Providers (Request 138931):